learnbaydev/bloglearnbay_v2/src/posts/investing-3-lakhs-on-data-science-certification-course-does-it-really-worth.md

 id: "investing-3-lakhs-on-data-science-certification-course-does-it-really-worth"
 tableData:
   [
     Investing 3 lakhs on Data science Certification Course?
-Is it really worth it, Certification is the key to a successful career switch to data science:- Myths Vs Facts., Is a data science course or certification a complete waste?, How to choose the right data science course for you?, Course Curriculum:-, Timing and class type:-, Project experience:-, Throughout assistance:-, Certification/non-certification courses:-, Final Note:-
+Is it really worth it, Certification is the key to a successful career switch to data science:- Myths Vs Facts., Is a data science course or certification a complete waste?, How to choose the right data science course for you?, Course Curriculum:-,
+    Timing and class type:-,
+    Project experience:-,
+    Throughout assistance:-,
+    Certification/non-certification courses:-,
+    Final Note:-,
   ]
 ---